Generic Name: repaglinide (oral) (re PAG li nide)

 What is the most important information I should know about repaglinide?

 You should not use repaglinide if you have type 1 diabetes, severe liver disease, or if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).

 You should not use repaglinide together with gemfibrozil (Lopid) or NPH insulin (such as isophane insulin).

-What should I discuss with my doctor before taking repaglinide?
+What should I discuss with my healthcare provider before taking repaglinide?

 You should not use repaglinide if you are allergic to it, or if you have: